NeuroBio/UFOs/README.md

 ![filters](Resources/filter_search.png)

-2) The user types in an appropriate value into one of the filters and then hits enter, tab, or clicks off of the filter to trigger the filter.
+2) The user types in an appropriate value into one of the filters and then hits enter, tab, or clicks off of the filter input to trigger the filter.
 The filter removes all sightings from the table that do not match the filter criterion.
 E.g. if a user wants to filter for sights in el cajon, the table will go from the entire data set (see **Fig 2**) to just those with el cajon as the city of sighting (see **Fig 3**).

 **Figure 2:** The appearance of the table before it has been filtered.